SindhujaJayakumar/AdultIncome-Prediction/README.md

-## Analysis and Prediction of Adult Income In US Based on Census Data Using Machine Learning
+## Analysis and Prediction of Adult Income In US Based on Census  Income Data Using Machine Learning

 ### Project Description: